 The other alternative is getting stuff on finance, whether it be from a catalogue site such as Very or going somewhere like eBuyer and using their finance calculator to purchase a new PC.
 This means you can get items worth upwards of £1,000, but instead of paying it all out at once, because what normal person has that cash lying around, you can spread the cost over a longer period instead.
 Ideal for those on a budget, and what’s even better is quite often you can even get the items with 0% interest, meaning it won’t actually cost you any extra to do this and you’re left paying easily repayable monthly amounts.
 That’s not the only positive about these methods either, because they can also help improve your credit score as long as you don’t skip on payments and pay all the money back on time (or early if you’re able to).

 And that’s pretty much us done and dusted.
-Hopefully, you found our advice of some use and you can go away after reading this and be a bit savvier when it comes to splashing the cash on games and tech.
+Hopefully, you found our advice for gaming on a budget of some use and you can go away after reading this and be a bit savvier when it comes to splashing the cash on games and tech.
 Like we’ve said though, not every option we’ve mentioned is going to be for everyone, but maybe there is something there for you.
 Just be sure whatever you do, you weigh up the pros and cons of what you’re going to do because trust me, knock off PC parts from Wish just aren’t worth the hassle.